 - a) The use of sound amplification equipment outside the tour vehicle is prohibited. - b) Tour guests shall be restricted to adults 21 years of age or older.
 Age shall be verified prior to the start of any tour. - c) Travel shall only be made to sites eligible for hosting visits by the general public.

-Prior to initially visiting any site, the tour operator shall contact the Planning and Building Department to confirm the eligibility of the site, and any applicable special conditions. - d) Tour operators shall observe any vehicle weight restrictions when visiting tour sites.
+Prior to initially visiting any site, the tour operator shall contact the Planning and d) Tour operators shall observe any vehicle weight restrictions when visiting tour sites.